zakuArbor/proxyAuth/doc/week02/sprint_2.md

 **Android:**

 ## To Improve in the Next Sprint
+* Remember a selected device and connect to it, rather than have the user re-select a device.
+* Allow a Bluetooth connection to be maintained in the background when app is out of focus or the phone is locked.
+* Update UI to allow the user to select prefered security level during setup.
+* Start creating a message list for our Bluetooth connection.

 ## PROBLEMS
 * Bluetooth **[BLOCKING]**: Memebers need an external bluetooth adapter to be able to work on their assigned tasks.